SamrudhiRK/Irisclass_fromscratch/README.md

 ## Results & Insights
-- The **Decision Tree classifier successfully classifies Iris flowers**.
+- The Decision Tree classifier successfully classifies Iris flowers with accuracy of 100%.
+I have tried for 6 random states with 100% accuracy.
-- The model learns from **feature splits** and performs well on test data.
+- The model learns from feature splits and performs well on test data.
 - Decision boundaries demonstrate how different species are separated.